ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 import ParserUtils
 {% endhighlight %}

-The `ParserUtils` has a few definitions that make defining parsers a bit simpler specific to this text.
-You need to have `ParserUtils` in the same directory as your Haskell source or installed in a place where GHCI can find it.
+`ParserUtils` has a few definitions that make defining parsers a bit simpler for this text.
+You need to have `ParserUtils` in the same directory as your Haskell source or installed in a place where GHC can find it.

 The biggest thing `ParserUtils` provides is a standard lexer that we can use for all our projects.
 A lexer is simply a parser that converts a stream of characters into a stream of tokens that are language parser can understand.
 What we get from `ParserUtils` is collection of token parsers for reserved operations, parenthesis, numbers and white space.